-1.3 Minimum student numbers apply for all courses.
+1.3 Minimum student numbers are needed for all courses.

 PAYMENT OF FEES

-2.1 2016 fees include all taxes where applicable.
-Fees may be altered in certain circumstances e.g. a change in tax.
+2.1 Fees include all taxes where applicable.
+Fees may change in certain circumstances, e.g., a change in tax.

 2.2 Fees must be paid in full, in advance, for the period of study requested on the enrolment form.

 2.3 All fees are for full weeks and if there is a short week because of a public holiday, the remaining part of the week is counted as a full week.
 No compensation is given for public holidays when CCEL is closed.

 CANCELLATION AND REFUNDS

-3.1 If this enrolment is cancelled in writing before 5:00 pm on the Friday (New Zealand Time) or (Thursday when Friday is a public holiday) prior to the nominated starting date, fees will be refunded except for the enrolment and homestay placement fees or 10% of payment, whichever is the lesser.
+3.1 If this enrolment is cancelled in writing 2 weeks before 5:00 pm on the Friday (New Zealand Time) or (Thursday when Friday is a public holiday) prior to the nominated starting date, fees will be refunded except for the enrolment and accommodation placement fees or 10% of payment, whichever is the lesser.

-3.2 If this enrolment is cancelled in writing after the 5:00 pm on Friday (New Zealand Time) (or Thursday when Friday is a public holiday) prior to commencement and before the nominated starting date, fees will be refunded except for the enrolment fee, homestay placement fee, and 2 weeks’ homestay fee or one week’s student residence fee or 25% of the total residence fee, whichever is greater.
+3.2 If this enrolment is cancelled in writing less than 2 weeks before 5:00 pm on Friday (New Zealand Time) (or Thursday when Friday is a public holiday) prior to the nominated starting date, fees will be refunded except for the enrolment fee, accommodation placement fee, and 2 weeks’ homestay fee or one week’s student residence fee or 25% of the total residence fee, whichever is greater.